abjerner/Ducks/Documentation/Skybrud.Essentials/Strings/Utils.md

 .NET generally has a lot of great methods for parsing strings into other types, but these methods will fail if they see a format that they don't recognize.

 ### ParseBoolean
 For instance, there are a number of different ways to represent a boolean value as a string.
 The {{see:System.Boolean.Parse}} and {{see:System.Boolean.TryParse}} methods in .NET only knows about `true` and `false`  as boolean values, but not values such as `True` and `False` or `1` and `0`.
 If the {{see:System.Boolean.Parse}} method is given a value it doesn't know, it will throw an exception.

-In Skybrud.Essentials, the {{see:Skybrud.Essentials.Strings.StringUtils.ParseBoolean}} method will look for known variations of `true`, but otherwise return `false` if the value isn't recognized.
+In Skybrud.Essentials, the <code method="Skybrud.Essentials.Strings.StringUtils.ParseBoolean, Skybrud.Essentials">ParseBoolean</code> method will look for known variations of `true`, but otherwise return `false` if the value isn't recognized.
 No exceptions are thrown.
 Supported string values are `true`, `1`, `t` and `on` (all case-insensitive).

 ### ParseInt32
-In a similar way to parsing booleans, you can parse a string value into an integer using the {{method:Skybrud.Essentials.Strings.StringUtils.ParseInt32}} method.
+In a similar way to parsing booleans, you can parse a string value into an integer using the <code method="Skybrud.Essentials.Strings.StringUtils.ParseInt32, Skybrud.Essentials">ParseInt32</code> method.
 If the parsing fails, `0` will be returned instead of the method throwing any exceptions.

 ```csharp
 // Returns "42"